huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number tileIndex: index of the tile to set
+   :param tileIndex: index of the tile to set
+   :type tileIndex: number
-   :param {tileId,xflip,yflip,palette} tile: the new tile
+   :param tile: the new tile. ``tile`` is an object with the properties ``{tileId, xflip, yflip, palette}``
+   :type tile: object
-   :param boolean forceRedraw: Force the map view to refresh.
+   :param forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.
+   :type forceRedraw: boolean

 .. js:function:: map.setMetatileTiles(metatileId, tileId, xflip, yflip, palette, tileStart = 0, tileEnd = -1, forceRedraw = true)